 19. Naples Botanical Gardens

 Take a 45-minute walk through the 170-acre garden in a small group for a lovely distraction.
 Many visitors claim that they are so impressed by the garden’s beauty, they end up spending many hours there afterwards.

 The garden features plants from all around the world.
 It was founded in 1993 and has several sub-gardens, marked by walkways, plant sculptures, and themed gardens.
 Highlights include the Asian garden and water garden.
 That said, all of it is outstandingly well-kept and maintained.

 20. Norman Film Manufacturing Company

 Something for special interests!
 This is a former film studio that specialized in film during the silent era.
-It stands today as one of the very few studios from that era and never made the transition to sound.
+It stands today as one of the few studios from that era and never transitioned to sound.

 21. Ocala National Forest

 For a bit of water-based recreation, try the Ocala National Forest, which is a sand pine scrub forest.
 Within, there are lakes and ponds to explore — Lake George is one of the most popular — as well as trails and springs.

 Visitors here love to boat, kayak, and mountain bike amongst the wonderful natural settings, taking in the forest flora and fauna.
 The forest is around 600 square miles large.